zonemaster/zonemaster/docs/public/specifications/tests/Nameserver-TP/nameserver15.md

        1. [Send] *TXT Query* with query name to the name server and collect the response.
-       2. If there is no DNS response or the response has the [RCODE Name] ServFail, add name server to the *Error On Version Query* set and go to next query name.
+       2. If there is no DNS response or the response has the [RCODE Name] ServFail, add name server and query name to the *Error On Version Query* set and go to next query name.
        3. If the [DNS Response] does not have any TXT record in the answer section with query name as owner name, go to next query name.
        4. For each TXT record in the answer section of the [DNS Response]